panicfarm/addrpkh/README.md

 ### Given a bitcoin address, compute its pubKeyHash.
-Then given that pubKeyHash, reproduce the orinal address back.
+Then given that pubKeyHash, reproduce the original address back.

 Works for:
 - P2PKH - addresses of the type `1....`